MadsAlbertsen/multi-metagenome/docs/step9.md

 {% endhighlight %}

-Merge all data on essential genes into a single data frame `e`.
+Merge all data on essential genes into a single dataframe `e`.

 {% highlight r %}